There she is. Your first-born. The one who changed your whole world.

 Sign up for Term Life Insurance 101.

 No parent should have to grieve the loss of a child.
-The last thing we would want to deal with in addition is a bank breathing down our neck.
+The last thing we would want to deal with is a bank breathing down our neck.

 A term life insurance policy on the life of your child can provide the funds needed to repay private student loans in the event of a death.